 Right of Peaceful Protest and Free Access.
 All members of the University community shall have the right of peaceful protest.
 Any lawful organization may recruit personnel at the University.
 All members of the University community shall have access to these organizations, and other members of the University community shall not interfere with the right of any individual in the University to participate in arranged interviews with that organization’s representatives, or with the rights of such representatives.

-Amended on August 1, 2012, this Instrument of Student Judicial Governance and the policies and procedure therein supersede all previous versions, statement s and policies of the University of North Carolina at Chapel Hill, as may appear in any University of North Carolina at Chapel Hill publication.
+Amended on___________, this Instrument of Student Judicial Governance and the policies and procedure therein supersede all previous versions, statement s and policies of the University of North Carolina at Chapel Hill, as may appear in any University of North Carolina at Chapel Hill publication.
 For the most updated version, please visit: http:// instrument.unc.edu.
 The University reserves the right to amend these policies and procedures from time to time pursuant to Section VII. of this document.